#007 – The ONE Thing That Transformed Our Businesses

 John: Yeah, in the 1930s there was no such thing as priorities.
 There was only the priority.
 The priority is the one most important thing, so people now just say, “What’s your top priority?”
 Well my top priority is my priority.
 It is my most important thing.
 If the priority is the most important thing, how can you have more than one most important thing?
 It’s not most important, is it?
 For me the top priority is my only priority.
 I physically can’t have more than one of them.
 By the very definition of the word.
 This is where the theme for this week’s episode and hands up, we have ripped off this theme from a book, a very good book called The One Thing by Gary Keller, do go out and read it, it’s absolutely fantastic, but I now live by this philosophy of what is my one thing today.
 What is my priority?
 What is my absolutely must do?
 What is the one thing that makes all the difference?
 I now literally don’t do anything else in the day until I’ve done my one thing.

-I think I’ve mentioned before in one of the episodes about the daily planner that I use and it’s very simple, very straight forward.
+I think I’ve mentioned before in one of the episodes about the daily planner that I use as part of my 90 day plan, and it’s very simple, very straight forward.
 It is literally a A4 sheet, columns on it, Monday, Tuesday, Wednesday, Thursday, Friday, but at the top of it I’ve got a massive red box for the week and it just says, “What is my one thing for the week?”
 Literally I write in there the one thing that I want to achieve this week and if I achieve nothing apart from that one thing, it’s been a good week, I’ve won the week.
 What I then do is each day, so I write at the top of the column so Monday’s columns there, item number one is my one thing.
 I will literally, I will write down what I need to do, I will then draw a line underneath it and I write all the other stuff that I want to do that day.
 Everyone loves to do lists don’t they?
 I’ve met people that actually will literally write down stuff that they’ve already done just so they can cross off that to do list.

 Jason: Can I just say that that sheet, your daily planner sheet, that’s already on episode three’s show notes, but I’ll put it in today’s shoe notes as well.